 Charcoaler Drive-In has a long history in El Paso, and originally had locations on Montana as well as the present location on Mesa.
 It was definitely one of my favorite places for hamburgers in town, and was modeled after the Charcoal Oven in Oklahoma City which was one of my frequent haunts during high school and afterwards.
 The original owners of Charcoaler were friends of the people who operated the OKC Charcoal Oven, and apparently there was a sharing of the methodology used to cook the burgers and to make the barbecue sauce which is popular at the Charcoaler.

-There is still a drive-through entrance at the restaurant where you can order from the car, and the food is the same whether it get it the traditional way or from the new sit-down dining room which you can access through what used to be the exit only driveway to Mesa Street.
+There is still a drive-through entrance at the restaurant where you can order from the car, and the food is the same whether it comes the traditional way or from the new sit-down dining room which you can access through what used to be the exit only driveway to Mesa Street.
 I much prefer the sit-down arrangement, mainly because you place your order directly with a person rather than through a speaker.
-Charcoaler has a second location on Airway Boulevard which I have not tried, but which I assume has a dining room as well.

 The Hamburger is the main attraction here.
 I find both the charcoal broiled style of cooking and the barbecue sauce to make it a special treat.
 The one shown in the photo is the “Junior Hamburger” (with a single patty).
 Its diameter is not much larger than the container of cole slaw I ordered, but it does have a good flavor.

-The restaurant tries to encourage people to order a double patty because this will be more filling, but it is still on the same sized bun.
 Whether I get a single or a double, though, I have always ordered them with the barbecue sauce.
-This sauce is much like the sauce used in many Oklahoma City hamburger restaurants, but I believe its actual origin was the (now closed) Charcoal Oven.
+This sauce is much like the sauce used in many Oklahoma City hamburger restaurants, but I believe its actual origin was OKC’s Charcoal Oven.